jonathanhogg/flitter/docs/language.md

 update the state whenever their speed changes, and so doing this continously will defeat state-based partial-evaluation.
 The physics engine updates state on every iteration and so does the same.

-### A note on multi-processing

-I love Python, but the global interpreter lock basically makes any kind of serious multi-threading impossible. **flitter** supports a limited form of multi-processing instead.
-Adding the `--multiprocess` option on the command line will cause a separate renderer child process to be executed for each window, laser or DMX bus.

-The main process handles evaluating the script to produce an output tree.
-This tree is then fed to each renderer and all renderers are waited on before moving on to the next iteration.
-This works well if the script and the renderers are expensive to run and the tree is small.
-As the tree grows large, the cost of pickling and un-pickling it across the process boundaries becomes a bottleneck, so your mileage may vary.